jgalang21/DrinkSafeApp/README.md

 # DISCLAIMER
 This app only gives an estimate of when a person is sober enough to drive, it may not be fully accurate for everyone.
+We do not recommend you use this application, as there may still be bugs with the calculations.
+This app was built simply for learning purposes.

 Credit to this site for helping us with our calculations: https://www.teamdui.com/bac-widmarks-formula/